sumanjs/suman/README.md

 (disclaimer: Suman is in beta, despite the current version number)

-Suman is designed to be a direct successor to Mocha, Chai, Tape and Jasmine.
+Suman is a test runner for serverside JavaScript.
+Suman is designed to be a direct successor to Mocha, Tape and Jasmine, and to compete with the new Node.js test runner AVA.
 Mocha is most familiar to us and perhaps to you - Mocha was an awesome test library, but has several shortcomings that we experienced ourselves over time, and eventually we wanted a test runner that we could use that was better than Mocha.
 If you like Mocha and BDD test interfaces you will love Suman.

 The reasons why Mocha and its peers need a replacement are:

-* in Mocha everything was run in series, which can take unnecessary amounts of time for async tests
+* in Mocha, Tape and Jasmine everything was run in series, which can take unnecessary amounts of time for async tests
 * in Mocha suites were not run in separate processes (necessary for isolation and independence of test results)
 * Mocha could not move forward with ES6 features due to certain patterns used
-* heavy usage of globals was bringing Mocha down
+* heavy usage of globals was bringing Mocha and Jasmine down
 * Mocha lacked real ability to do true dynamic testing (meaning, registering a dynamic number of it() test cases) ---> e.g., make a network call, get X values, create a test case for each.
 * Mocha had confusing and obfuscated context values (values for 'this'), which we have greatly simplified, allowing for the usage of arrow functions (which we guarantee people will try to use in the most unnecessary places, but we have to deal with it).